jhellingman/tei2html/Wiki/AuxiliaryTools.md

 Issues:

   * Open quotes before SGML tags and non-letters may go wrong (they become the default: a close quote).
   * Manually check for ASCII single-quotes, and apply the correct one.
-Use `tei2html.pl` with the `-v` option to find cases where quotes are still not balanced
+Use `tei2html.pl` with the `-v` option to find cases where quotes are still not balanced.

 ## `pgpp.pl` ##